himalalps/ics23-hw/hw4.md

 ## T7

-If the current PC points to the address of an JMP instruction, how many memory accesses are required for the LC-3 to process that instruction?
-What about for ADD and TRAP instructions?
+If the current PC points to the address of an `JMP` instruction, how many memory accesses are required for the LC-3 to process that instruction?
+What about `ADD` and `LDI` instructions?

 ## T8